welkadim-demos/iac-bicep-demo/README.md

-# Diriyah IaC PoC
+# Azure IaC Project

-This repository contains Infrastructure as Code (IaC) templates using Azure Bicep for the Diriyah project.
+This repository contains Infrastructure as Code (IaC) templates using Azure Bicep for your cloud infrastructure deployment.

 ## Structure